michael72/config-macros/README.md

 config-macros
 =============

-Scala macros to provide a wrapper that maps a configuration given as trait to a getter/setter with strings.
-This makes it easy to access a configuration in a most direct and typesafe way and perform the saving/loading with lots of things already done automatically.
+Scala macros to provide a wrapper for typesafe configurations that are mapped to key/value pairs as strings.
+The macros makes it easy to access a configuration in a direct and typesafe way and perform the conversions from and to string.

 Motivation
 ==========